yazoink/Simple-Recipe-Page/README.md

 - `"featured"` determines whether the recipe will show on the navbar under **Featured**
 - anything under `"categories"` which is not mentioned in `$CATEGORIES` array (from `dynamic/globals.php`) will be ignored
 - `"description"` is optional
+- I prefer to put the recipes in alphabetical order but doing otherwise will not impact the functionality of the site

 ### Screenshots
 ![recipe_page_1](https://github.com/yazoink/php-json-recipe-site/assets/98802603/49f522b5-6541-48fc-ab8a-9c7d2cae77ef)